NIKT-UDIT/udit/udit-cfp.md

-# UDIT 2022 First Call for Papers
+# UDIT 2022 Second Call for Papers

 UDIT (The Norwegian Conference on Didactics in IT education) is a meeting place for scientific publication, discussion, and exchange of